ACEsuit/ACE.jl/docs/src/index.md

 ### Editing and Building the Documentation Locally

 To build the documentation locally, use the `make.jl` script.
-Simply switch to `ACE/docs` and execute `julia --project=.. make.jl`
+Simply switch to `ACE/docs` and execute `julia --project=.. make.jl`, then open `./build/index.html`.